Corporate Governance Guidelines

 D. Committee Matters.

 2. Committee Membership.
-The Corporate Governance and Nominating Committee shall make recommendations to the Board regarding the membership of the Board’s committees, including the designation of committee chairs.
-The Audit, Risk and Technology, Compensation, and Corporate Governance and Nominating Committees shall be composed entirely of independent directors.
+The Governance Committee shall make recommendations to the Board regarding the membership of the Board’s committees, including the designation of committee chairs.
+The Audit, Risk and Technology, Compensation, and Governance Committees shall be composed entirely of independent directors.

 Audit Committee.
 In addition to meeting independence requirements, each member of the Company’s Audit Committee must not, except in his or her capacity as a member of the Audit Committee, the Board or any other Board committee of the Company (or any of its consolidated majority-owned subsidiaries):